Shopify/sewing-kit-next/packages/plugin-rollup/README.md

 ### Hooks

-The `rollupInput`, `rollupPlugins` and `rollupExternals` hooks map to `input`, `plugins` and `externals` keys of Rollup's `InputOptions` object as documented at https://rollupjs.org/guide/en/#inputoptions-object.
+The `rollupInput`, `rollupPlugins` and `rollupExternal` hooks map to `input`, `plugins` and `externals` keys of Rollup's `InputOptions` object as documented at https://rollupjs.org/guide/en/#inputoptions-object.

-The `rollupInputOptions` hook defines a whole `InputOptions` object, it includes any values set in `rollupInput`, `rollupPlugins` and `rollupExternals`, this can be used if you need to control any advanced input configuration options.
+The `rollupInputOptions` hook defines a whole `InputOptions` object, it includes any values set in `rollupInput`, `rollupPlugins` and `rollupExternal`, this can be used if you need to control any advanced input configuration options.

 The `rollupOutputs` hook is an array of Rollup's `OutputOptions` objects as documented at https://rollupjs.org/guide/en/#outputoptions-object.